-You will not have all the operation automated, like in a super-auto, but the process of pulling an shot is streamlined.
+You will not have all the operation automated, like in a super-auto, but the process of pulling an espresso shot is streamlined.
 I’ll show you in a moment what I mean by that.

 De’Longhi La Specialista Review